thom4parisot/talks/proposals/55-commits-syndrome.md

 ## Twitter Story

 > 55 commits in a Pull Request which get rejecteed?
-You might want to avoid that. w/ @oncletom
+You might want to avoid that. w/ @thom4parisot